zoom26042604/ynov-java-2025/README.md

 ### 5. Main args

-Create a Java program that takes 2 number as arguments, then asking the user for an operator (+, -, *, /) and prints the result of the operation.
+Create a Java program that takes 2 number from main arguments, then use a Scanner to ask the user for an operator (+, -, *, /) and prints the result of the operation.
 Add a class "Calculator" in the package.

+To run this program, you'll need to update your run configuration to add the arguments or running manually from the command line.
+You can try to verify if the arguments are present before using them, verify their type, etc.

 ## Exercises - Medium